Welcome to our school

 The children will focus on a weekly arithmetic task, which will take 30 minutes on the set methods of number work to enable the children to try and achieve the expected standard by the end of year 6.
 The class will also do weekly skill tests to test knowledge and understanding and to inform future learning targets.

 The children will be given a weekly spelling homework sheet on words which they will have been focusing on all week.
-This will be given on a Friday to learn for the Monday.
-A homework task (related to classwork) will be given on a Monday to be completed by the Friday of that week (this may change sometimes according to the task).
-Please ensure that you sign your child’s homework book to say that the task has been completed.
+This will be given on a Friday to learn for the following Friday.
+A homework task (related to classwork) will be given on a Monday to be completed by the Monday of the following week (this may change sometimes according to the task) Please ensure that you sign your child’s homework book to say that the task has been completed.
 Reading should be done each night and dojo awards will be given for this on a daily basis.